starwalker-sa/proj.malloc_scaled/README.md

  4. source/malloc_scaled_for_UNREAL_ENGINE_5_4 - malloc source code for UE5;

 # How to launch
-Launch /bin/x64/Release/proj.test_mthread_perf_malloc_scaled.exe --thread-count=N, where N - number of simultaneous testing threads;
+Launch /bin/x64/Release/proj.test_mthread_perf_malloc_scaled.exe --thread-count=N, where N - number of simultaneous testing threads;<br />
-By default N=5;
+By default N=5;<br />
+Number of 32 byte blocks allocated by one thread is 10000000;

+# Performance tests
+ There are 5 types of tests:
+ 1. Allocating blocks of constant size: 32 bytes and 64KB
+ 2. Multiple allocating and releasing blocks
+ 3. Allocating blocks of increasing size: for ex. from 8 byte till 8MB with in arithmetic progression
+ 4. Tests of small reallocations of blocks;
+ 5. Tests of big reallocations of blocks;

 # Performance tests results